The New York Sun: History

+2001–2008

-The Sun was founded by a group of investors including publishing magnate Conrad Black.
+The Sun was named with a desire for conscious association with the previous newspaper The Sun which was published from 1833 to 1950.
+The relaunched Sun was founded by a group of investors including publishing magnate Conrad Black.
 The goal was to provide an alternative to The New York Times, featuring front-page news about local and state events, in contrast to the emphasis on national and international news by the Times.
 The Sun began business operations, prior to first publication, in October 2001.

 The newspaper's president and editor-in-chief was Seth Lipsky, former editor of The Jewish Daily Forward.
 Managing editor Ira Stoll also served as company vice-president.
 Stoll had been a longtime critic of The New York Times in his media watchdog blog smartertimes.com.
-When smartertimes.com became defunct, its Web traffic was redirected to The Sun web site.